Tacha-S/imu_calibration/README.md

 ## IMU analysis

-Collect data from IMUs that are stationary and analyze Allan variance.
+Collect data from IMU that is stationary and analyze Allan variance.

 ### Parameters